 Recreational Adderall use is increasingly common among students.
-It’s perceived as a safe way to boost your focus leading to a higher GPA or to lose weight.
+It’s perceived as a safe way to boost your focus, leading to a higher GPA or to lose weight.
 In actuality, the highly addictive drug builds tolerance and dependence quickly—driving you to use it more frequently.
 The side effects can be extremely dangerous or even fatal.

 Once you stop taking it for a few hours or days, you will begin experiencing withdrawals.
-As with most addictive substances, the fear of withdrawal symptoms is usually worse than the actual experience.
+As with most addictive substances, the fear of withdrawal symptoms is usually worse than the experience.
 That doesn’t mean it will be easy to remove the drug from your life.
 As with most challenges in life, your support network can greatly increase your chance of success.

 Addiction to any substance often instills a great fear of quitting it.
-You can develop strong physical and psychological dependence on stimulants like Adderall.
+You can develop a strong physical and psychological dependence on stimulants like Adderall.
 While you will experience some withdrawals during the detoxification phase of your recovery, this is normal.
-As your body learns to regulate itself naturally again, these symptoms will fade away leaving you to live a happier, healthier life.
+As your body learns to regulate itself naturally again, these symptoms will fade away, leaving you to live a happier, healthier life.

 These withdrawal symptoms are typically mild and last 1-2 weeks beginning within hours from your last use.
 However, depending on the severity and length of your addiction, they can vary in strength.

 - Extreme fatigue

 - Memory loss